Dining Plates and Their Uses

-This plate can be seen on formal dining occasions, such as wedding receptions, gatherings, celebrations, or parties where guests have servings and desserts.
+This plate can be seen on formal dining occasions, such as weddings, gatherings, celebrations, or parties where guests serve desserts.

 Dessert plates are thinner and lighter than dinner plates.
-For formal and informal meals, the dessert plate is often used, though is not necessary for either purpose.
+The dessert plate is often used for formal and informal meals, though it is not necessary for either purpose.

-These kinds of plates are decorated with ornamentation and are not part of a set of dinnerware.
+These plates are decorated with ornamentation and are not part of a set of dinnerware.

 This plate is commonly served with a teacup.
 A saucer plate has a diameter of approximately 10 inches, with an indentation in the center to prevent the teacup from moving around.

-This kind of plate is not interchangeable with any plate, as it is used only to hold coffee cups or teacups.
+This plate is not interchangeable with any plate, as it is used only to hold coffee cups or teacups.

 The core of a saucer plate features a downturned shape to fit a matching cup.
-Sometimes, this downturned level is elevated, and it may not appear in antique saucers.
+Sometimes, this downturned level is elevated and may not appear in antique saucers.

-This plate is useful for preventing surfaces from suffering damage due to the heat of a cup.
+This plate helps prevent surfaces from suffering damage due to the heat of a cup.
 It is also useful for collecting spills, splashes, and drips from the cup.

-Additionally, it covers both the table linen and the person sitting in the stand-alone chair who is holding both the coffee cup and the saucer.
+Additionally, it covers both the table linen and the person sitting in the stand-alone chair holding both the coffee cup and the saucer.

-Saucer plates are a more convenient place to put a wet spoon, which could be used to blend sweeteners or creamers with tea or coffee as it heats the beverage in the cup.
+Saucer plates are a more convenient place to put a wet spoon, which could blend sweeteners or creamers with tea or coffee as it heats the beverage in the cup.

 It increases the cooling rate, enabling the drinker to enjoy the coffee rapidly after blending.